Skip to main content

 11. Stay compliant

-Putting together a compensation strategy is the perfect way to gather information (from internal employee feedback to industry salary benchmarks) and ensure compliance with employment laws, including equal pay.
+Putting together a compensation strategy is a great opportunity to gather information (from internal employee feedback to industry salary benchmarks) and ensure compliance with employment laws, including equal pay.

-Staying informed to changes to new employment law legislation is the responsibility of the business.
-Therefore, having compliance as an integral part of the organisation-wide compensation strategy makes sense.
+Keeping up to speed with changed or new employment law legislation is the responsibility of an employer, so having compliance as an integral part of the organisation-wide compensation strategy makes sense.

 WAS THIS HELPFUL?